-I was originally going to put my marathon of Mega Man games on hold for a while, and continue to hang with 8-bit games for a while.
-But, considering that it’s Mega Man’s 25 anniversary, I figured no would be a good a time as any to play through the rest of the series.
-This brings us to the first 16-bit Mega Man, Mega Man 7.
+I was originally going to put my marathon of Mega Man games on hold for a while, and continue to hang with other 8-bit games for a bit.
+But, considering that it’s Mega Man’s 25 anniversary, I figured now would be a good a time as any to play through the rest of the series.
+This brings us to the first 16-bit title in the series, Mega Man 7.

 Hail to the most gut-wrenching, fist pounding, hate your life, hard-as-nails Mega Man game of all time.

-The game looks great!
+That being said, the game looks great!
 The SNES brought Mega Man a much needed upgrade in the line of visuals.
 The sound is much improved too.
-There’s actually even a -gasp- improved storyline, complete with printed dialogue, etc. Finally a Mega Man game that does not seem so recycled.
+There’s actually even a -gasp– improved storyline, complete with printed dialogue, etc. Finally, we have a Mega Man game that does not seem like nothing but recycled ideas.

-The game starts with a flash back of all of Mega Man’s accomplishments.
-It shows in anime cell style Mega Man turning Dr. Wiley in to authorities.
+The game starts with a flashback of all of Mega Man’s accomplishments.
+It shows an anime cell-style Mega Man turning Dr. Wiley in to the authorities.
 As the story goes on, we learned the Dr. Wily had a back up plan….
-He had several robots programed to come searching for him if they remained un-contacted after a certain period of time.
-Now that he is locked up, and not sending the messages needed to keep them at bay, they have come searching.
+He had several robots programmed to come searching for him if they remained uncontacted for a certain period of time.
+Now that he is locked up and not sending the messages needed to keep them at bay, they have come searching.
 As expected, the robots break him out of jail and start tearing up the city!
 Dr. Light and company catch word of this and send Mega Man into action.

 The mysterious Bass tell Mega Man to go home, he’s going to handle this job, then he blips away.

 The game is divided into two sections The first four robots Mega Man will face are: Junk Man, Cloud Man, Burst Man, and Freeze Man (I did them in that order).